Crumpsall tram stop

 Crumpsall is a Manchester Metrolink tram stop in Crumpsall, Manchester.
 It is on the Bury Line and in fare zone 2.
-This station was opened to Metrolink on 6 April 1992, after previously serving as a railway station from 1879 to 1991.
-This station has step-free access.
+This stop was opened to Metrolink on 6 April 1992, after previously serving as a railway station from 1879 to 1991.
+This stop has step-free access.

-The stop is located below-grade, the platforms south and perpendicular to the Crumpsall Lane road bridge.
+The stop is located below-grade, the platforms south of and perpendicular to the Crumpsall Lane road bridge.
 It is the closest Metrolink stop to North Manchester General Hospital's main entrance, though Abraham Moss tram stop is closer to other areas and entrances to the hospital.